Skip to main content

 Is it time for an “out with the old, in with the new” change?
 If you’ve been spending lots of time on the home front in recent months, you may be tired of looking at the same furniture and wondering if it’s time to switch it up.

 Let’s face it, though: New furniture isn’t always cheap.
 It’s a long-term commitment that can feel daunting.
-The magic of furniture upholstery is that it can make your existing, functional furniture look and feel like new, giving your home an extreme makeover without paying a pretty penny.
+The magic of upholstery is that it can make your existing, functional furniture look and feel like new, giving your home an extreme makeover without paying a pretty penny.
 Here, local upholstery experts dish upholstery details and offer a few secret tips.

 How do you know if reupholstery is worth it?